carolynvs/wsc-resources/events/wsc-venue-requirements.md

 - Area for drinks near [main room](#main-room)
 - Area for snacks near [main room](#main-room)
 - Area for breakfast and lunch
+- Multiple vegan and gluten-free food options with approved caterers